Geography BSc (Honours) 2025 entry

 • preparing coursework assignments and presentations

-Sub-honours modules are assessed by a combination of coursework and written exams.
+Sub-honours modules are assessed by a combination of coursework and end of semester essays.
 At Honours level, some modules are assessed by 100% coursework, while others include at least 40% coursework and a wide range of innovative assessment formats.

 The School aims to provide feedback on every assessment within three weeks to help you improve on future assessments.